 How to Tell What Type of Home AC Refrigerant My Unit Takes

 Most manufacturers identify which refrigerant your AC unit uses on a large sticker or plate located either on its compressor or evaporator.
 It may read “R-410A,” “R22,” Puron, Freon, or similar combinations of letters and numbers depending on the cooling agent.
-Due to the 1987 Montreal Protocol, cooling agents known as hydrochlorofluorocarbons (HCFCs) are being phased out in favor of newer types called hydrofluorocarbons (HFCs).
+Due to the 1987 Montreal Protocol, cooling agents known as hydrochlorofluorocarbons (HCFCs) will soon be a thing of the past.
+Instead, we have newer types called hydrofluorocarbons (HFCs).
 HCFCs contain chlorine and each molecule is much more destructive to ozone than those of HFCs.

 Types of Refrigerant Used in AC Nowadays